UofT-DSI/team_project/README.md

 The Team Project schedule will include some content delivery in the live learning sessions, however most of the session time (and additional work periods) will be used to work on your project collaboratively as a team.
 There will also be a case study presented during the second week, which is a great opportunity to see a real-life example of the type of project you are working on.

-Although the project is not due until the end of the second week, it is important to plan out your work and stick to a schedule, so there will be specific daily milestones that you are expected to meet.
-The Technical Facilitator and Learning Support will check in frequently, and help guide you throughout the module.
+Although the project is not due until the end of the second week, it is important to plan out your work and stick to a schedule, so there will be milestones that you are expected to meet.
+The Technical Facilitator and Learning Support will check in with your team daily, and help guide you throughout the module.
 Constant communication with your team is crucial in short projects such as this!

 Your project plan will be evaluated at the end of your first week, and your finished project will be evaluated at the end of the second week.
-The last work period will also be a Project Showcase, where you will be able to present your project to us and the rest of your cohort.
+The last work period will also be a Project Showcase, where you will have to opportunity to present your project to the DSI team and the rest of your cohort.
 This is a great opportunity to practice showcasing the value of your work, and we encourage you to record it and include the video in your portfolios!

 ### Schedule